-If the confinement of a child under 13 years of age is without the consent of the child’s parent or legal guardian, it qualifies as false imprisonment under Florida Statute 787.02.
+If the confinement of a child under 13 years of age is without the consent of the child’s parent or legal guardian, it qualifies as false imprisonment under Florida Statutes § 787.02.

-Similar to false imprisonment, kidnapping occurs when one person restrains, confines, abducts, or imprisons another (by threat, force, or in secret) against their will and without legal authority, but also with the intention of:
+This is similar to false imprisonment.
+Kidnapping occurs when one person restrains, confines, abducts, or imprisons another (by threat, force, or in secret).
+It happens against the victim’s will.
+The perpetrator does this without legal authority, but also with the intention of: